PloneGov-IT/ospfe.percorso_sla/ospfe/percorso_sla/README.txt

     >>> browser.open(portal_url)

 -*- extra stuff goes here -*-
-The Paziente SLA content type
+The SLA Patient content type
 ===============================

-In this section we are tesing the Paziente SLA content type by performing basic operations like adding, updadating and deleting Paziente SLA content items.
+In this section we are tesing the SLA Patient content type by performing basic operations like adding, updadating and deleting SLA Patient content items.

-Adding a new Paziente SLA content item
+Adding a new SLA Patient content item
 --------------------------------

 We use the 'Add new' menu to add a new content item.